This is the fourth, and maybe the final version of my digital

 clock, you can teach it.
 Navigate to 'LEArn' in remote menu.
 The

-clock will display the six button names one after another.
+clock will display the eight button names one after another.
 'UP',

-mandatory.
-You can press here either the same remote button as you
+three buttons aren't mandatory.
+You can press here same remote

 Now you should have a working remote control.
 If there is a